Marlon (footballer, born May 1997)

-Marlon Rodrigues Xavier (born 20 May 1997), sometimes known as just Marlon, is a Brazilian professional footballer who plays as a left-back for Campeonato Brasileiro Série A club Grêmio, on loan from Cruzeiro.
+Marlon Rodrigues Xavier (born 20 May 1997), sometimes known as just Marlon, is a Brazilian professional footballer who plays as a left-back for Campeonato Brasileiro Série A club Grêmio.

 Career

 Marlon made his professional debut for Criciúma in a 1–0 Campeonato Brasileiro Série B win over Botafogo on 7 November 2015.
 After spending his early career in Brazil with Criciúma and Fluminense, Marlon joined Boavista F.C. on loan on 5 August 2019.